 March 2019 Release Notes

-With the March release, we're introducing our new Visual Builder and early access for a new Settings panel.
-The drag-and-drop app-building interface and consolidated Settings panel will make it easier for new builders to get started.
+With the March release, we're introducing our new Visual Builder.
+The drag-and-drop app-building interface will make it easier for new builders to get started.

 We are also giving our existing builders more tools to create robust and powerful apps with custom data rules, improvements to APIs, and deeper insight into how fields are being used.